Loading

 • Carpooling to the event is encouraged and can be facilitated through the Run Off-the-Grid Facebook page.

-• This event promotes local and environmentally friendly businesses.
+• The event promotes local and environmentally friendly businesses.

 • As a way of supporting the local community, proceeds from this event are donated to the Mattawa Food Bank.